pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What Do You Wish Your Teachers Knew About You?
 * What Do You Wish Your Teachers Knew About You?
 * When Has a Teacher Inspired You?
-* What Teacher Would You Like to Thank?
+* What teacher would you like to thank?
-* What Makes a Good Teacher?
+* What makes a good teacher?
 * Have You Ever Been Humiliated by a Teacher?
 How Did it Affect You?
 * Have Your Teachers or Textbooks Ever Gotten It Wrong?
 * Do Your Teachers Use Technology Well?
-* Do You Have a Tutor?
+* Have you hired a tutor?

 # School Life
-* Did You Like School?
+* Did you like school?
 * Are You Stressed About School?
 * Are High School Students Being Worked Too Hard?
 * What Are You Really Learning at School?